 The man in the above video runs his own business cycling from one tailors workshop to another sharpening their cutting scissors.
 His business has a very low carbon footprint as he uses his bicycle for transport and to sharpen the scissors so no electricity is required.

-The end result – a happy Kitenge customer from Switzerland modelling his new made to measure shirts
+A happy Kitenge customer from Switzerland modelling his new made to measure shirts

 Kitenge offers made to measure African menswear and womenswear with a range of options available so that customers can customise the design of the garment they wish to purchase.
 From mens colourful shirts to african print trousers, made to measure shorts and stylish african print pencil skirts.
 There is a unique design and African print fabric to suit us all!